 Have a look at my crafting place in this Youtube video that I made! (sorry for my bad Dutch accent haha)

 A small soldering iron will be needed in some cases to make electrical connections for your dollhouses.
 Like this one for example.

 Now with this one, the opinions are divided, lots of people love to work with it, others don’t.
 Of course, I would not use it to glue pieces together that have joints, but you can apply it to glue wooden tiles or shingles for example.
 Glue sticks are available with different ‘open’ times and you will need those of around 60 to 90 seconds.

 The first choice in glue to build dollhouses would obviously be to just use wood glue!
-You can buy a glue gun just about anywhere, even on Etsy.
+You can buy a glue gun just about anywhere.

 B. Hand Tools.

 The following hand tools will be used to make a dollhouse, sooner or later in the process, if you want to make your own!

 A T-square of 4ft (about 1,22m) is the best tool to mark out large plywood panels.
 It can be done with the smaller ones of 9in (22,86cm) square, used for carcass assembly, and a straight edge, but it is not as handy.